-Recent Elections: Observers considered the December 8 parliamentary elections to be generally free and fair.
+Recent Elections: Observers regarded the parliamentary elections in December 2019 as generally free and fair.

 Section 4.
 Corruption and Lack of Transparency in Government

 The law provides criminal penalties for corruption by officials, and the government generally implemented the law effectively.
-In August parliament approved a law providing for the criminalization of private sector corruption.
-There were no reports of government corruption during the year.
+There were no reports of government corruption.

 Financial Disclosure: There is no specific financial disclosure requirement for public officials.
 The law requires candidates running for elective office to disclose their income from the previous year as well as any assets or investments in companies.